nextflow-io/training/docs/hands_on/04_implementation.md

     Copy the code below and paste it at the end of `main.nf`.

-    You must fill in the five `BLANK_LINE` lines in the input and the one `BLANK` in the output line.
+    Your aim is to replace the `BLANK` placeholder with the the correct process call.

     ```groovy linenums="1" hl_lines="5-9 12"
     process '4_rnaseq_gatk_recalibrate' {